srksag/amorphic-userman/README.md

 Controller properties verifyEmailCode is expected to contains the code= parameter from the url, email is expected to be the email= parameter.

-userman uses a method sendMail(templateName, emailAddress, firstName, insertions) to send emails.
+userman uses a method sendEmail(templateName, emailAddress, firstName, insertions) to send emails.
 The insertions parameter is an array of objects that contain a name/parameter property pair to be substitued in the mails.
 Using the amorphic-mandril module these emails can be sent via mandrill.